muskankumar/TWOHT/README.md

     Novella –  5 x 8
     Textbooks –  6 x 9, 7 x 10, 8.5 x 11
     Manuals & Workbooks – 8.5 x 11
+authores: 6:9 portrait photos

+what to do in the page placeholder instagram page ?

+what to Interested ?
+Join us page?